 2. How real are their followers?

 There are plenty of platforms that allow you to buy followers.
-These followers are unlikely to convert.
+These followers are not likely to convert.
 Identifying the engagement of the interaction against the total number of followers is a good way to tell if an influencer has ghost followers (ghost followers are fake followers).
 Additionally, never be afraid to ask for their data.
 Consider your own target market and make sure the demographics and gender of that influencer’s followers matches your own.
 Things like, finding out how many views over a 24-hour period they get on one Instagram story would be beneficial.

 3. Implement something trackable